 Each ITU-D study group prepares a report indicating the progress of work and presents draft new or revised recommendations for consideration by the WTDC.

-Pursuant to WTDC Resolution 2 (Rev. Dubai, 2014), the mandate of Study Group 1 is to study the “Enabling environment for the development of telecommunications/ICTs”, and of Study Group 2 to study “ICT applications, cybersecurity, emergency telecommunications and climate-change adaptation”.
-The working procedures to be followed by the ITU-D study groups are set out in WTDC Resolution 1 (Rev. Dubai, 2014).
+Pursuant to WTDC Resolution 2 (Rev. Buenos Aires, 2017), the mandate of Study Group 1 is to study the “Enabling environment for the development of telecommunications/ICTs”, and of Study Group 2 to study “ICT applications, cybersecurity, emergency telecommunications and climate-change adaptation”.
+The working procedures to be followed by the ITU-D study groups are set out in WTDC Resolution 1 (Rev. Buenos Aires, 2017).

 2 References to WTDC resolutions, WSIS action lines and sustainable development goals